sunyuhan1998/sunyuhan1998/README.md

 I am a software engineer dedicated to big data 📊, cloud-native ☁️ , and generative AI 🧠.

 * 😄 I'm interested in contributing to open source projects and I'm currently giving it a try.
-* ⚡️ I'm interested in almost all kinds of digital products.
+* ⚡️ I'm interested in almost all kinds of digital devices.

 ##  Languages I use